-After reset from any source, all registers that are loaded from fuses are reloaded.
+During a Power-On Reset, all registers that are loaded from fuses are reloaded.

 12.3.2.1 Reset Sources

 There are two kind of sources for Resets:

 - Power supply Resets, which are caused by changes in the power supply voltage: Power-on Reset (POR) and Brownout Detector (BOD). - User Resets, which are issued by the application, by debug operation or by pin changes (Software Reset, Watchdog Reset, UPDI Reset and external Reset pin RESET).